andrewt3000/web_development/README.md

 There are 2 classes of databases: relational (which typically use SQL) and NoSql which include Wide column stores, document stores, key-value stores, and graph databases.

 Best practice for relational databases: [database normalization](https://en.wikipedia.org/wiki/Database_normalization)

+Naming convention: table or document names are singular.

 ### MS Sql Server
 I use MS Sql Server on several projects are suited to relational databases.